-Proposed commissioning standards for elderly trauma for Pan London Trauma System peer review
+Proposed commissioning standards for elderly trauma

 Standard Measure The suggested admission policy for elderly trauma patients is jointly agreed between surgical specialties and geriatricians in every MTC and TU.
 Evidence of joint policy agreed between clinical specialties and signed by the trust board.
 Within 72 hours of admission each elderly major trauma patient should be seen by a consultant geriatrician (as per suggested MTC and TU admission policies).
 Audit of clinical documentation and rotas.
 Each MTC and TU reverses anticoagulation in the injured elderly patient within one hour of reversal decision.
 Evidence of process and reversal agent availability in local policy.
 Audit of decision to reversal and drug administration times.
-In patients with suspected spinal injury, spinal precautions must be documented in the clinical notes within ONE HOUR of image reporting and prior to leaving the ED.
-Audit of clinical documentation and radiology report Multidisciplinary trauma education or training includes the principles of assessing and managing elderly injured patients.
+Multidisciplinary trauma education or training includes the principles of assessing and managing elderly injured patients.
 Evidence of elderly specific content included within trauma education and training programmes.